philips-software/terraform-provider-hsdp/docs/resources/cdr_subscription.md

 # hsdp_cdr_subscription
-Provides a resource for subscribing to HSDP CDR [subscriptions](https://www.hsdp.io/documentation/clinical-data-repository/stu3/getting-started/ehr).
+Provides a resource for managing [FHIR Subscriptions](https://www.hl7.org/fhir/stu3/subscription.html) in a CDR.
+The only supported channel type is `rest-webhook` therefore the `endpoint` and `headers` are top-level arguments.

 ## Example Usage